larsiusprime/firetongue/README.md

 **User Experience & Index Strings**

-When your game first loads up, you might not be able to accurately assume the user's native language.
+When your application first loads up, you might not be able to accurately assume the user's native language.
 We've found a best practice is to present something like this:

 ![Localization prompt from *Defender's Quest*](/readme_assets/dqlocale.png)